 - Founder and former Chairman of 3 Bear Energy, LLC, a midstream energy company with operations in the Delaware Basin in southwest New Mexico, from 2013 until its sale to a subsidiary of Delek Logistics Partners, LP in April 2022 - Formed, operated and subsequently sold Bear Tracker Energy in 2013 (to Summit Midstream Partners, LP); a portion of Bear Cub Energy in 2007 (to Regency Energy Partners, L.P.), and the remaining portion in 2008 (to GeoPetro Resources Company); and Bear Paw Energy in 2001 (to ONEOK Partners, L.P., formerly Northern Border Partners, L.P.) - Member of both the Executive Committee and the Board of Directors of the Boys and Girls Club of Metro Denver, and a member of the Board of Directors of Judi's House, a Denver charity providing counseling for grieving children and adults who have lost a sibling or spouse

 Has significant experience with energy companies, with over 45 years of experience in the industry.

-• N/A
+N/A

-Compensation Committee (chair), Nominating & Governance Committee, Conflicts Committee (chair)
+Director Since: 2013 Committee Memberships: Nominating & Governance Committee (chair), Compensation Committee.
+Environmental, Social and Governance (ESG) Committee

-Age: 73

-Memberships: Nominating &

-Governance Committee

-Compensation

-Committee.
-Environmental,

-Social and Governance

-(ESG)

-(chair),

 Benjamin A Hardesty (Lead Director)